M999-999/ssm/README.md

 Your task is to build  Restful API doing the following:
 - An Endpoint to support adding an employee with very basic employee details including (name, contract information, age, you can decide.)
-With initial state "ADDED" which incidates that the employee isn't active yet.
+With initial state "ADDED" which indicates that the employee isn't active yet.

 - Another endpoint to change the state of a given employee to "In-CHECK" or any of the states defined above in the state machine

 Please provide a solution with the  above features with the following consideration.

-- Being simply executable with the least effort Ideally using Docker and docker-compose or any smailiar approach.
+- Being simply executable with the least effort Ideally using Docker and docker-compose or any similar approach.
 - For state machine could be as simple as of using ENUM or by using https://projects.spring.io/spring-statemachine/
 - Please provide testing for your solution.
 - Providing an API Contract e.g. OPENAPI spec. is a big plus